DeviaVir/zenbot/PITCHME.md

 #HSLIDE

-The simulation started with $1,000,
+## Data doesn't lie:

-iterated 12 weeks of data,
+- The simulation started with **$1,000**

-#HSLIDE
+- iterated 12 weeks of data, May-August 2016

-and ended with a balance of...
+- ended with a balance of...

 #HSLIDE